 Colour Blindness

 Another consideration is colour blindness, which affects 5-10% of the population in its various forms.
-Red-green deficiencies are the most common, so avoid using red in any non-decorative content where possible and, in general, use means other than colour to convey information.
+Red-green deficiencies are the most common, so avoid using this combination in any non-decorative content.
+Blue-yellow deficiency is also common.

 Describing Video